-According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for a facelift in 2013 was $6,556.
-This figure does not include other costs, such as a facilities charge or anesthesia.
+According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for a Facelift in 2020 was $8,005.
+This figure does not include other costs, such as anesthesia, operating room facilities or other related expenses.
 Your plastic surgeon will provide you with complete information on costs and financing options at your consultation.

 The surgeon will take a complete medical history and check for existing health conditions that could cause problems with the surgery, including uncontrolled high blood pressure, blood clotting problems or a tendency to form excessive scars.
 Bring a list of any vitamins and medications that you take, both prescription and non-prescription.

 As the consultation concludes, you may wish to schedule your procedure, take some time to think or seek a second opinion.
 If you decide to proceed with the procedure, your plastic surgeon will provide you with specific instructions on how to prepare for your Facelift.
 These instructions will include guidelines for eating, drinking, and medications and vitamins to take or avoid before and after surgery.

 The incision for a Facelift usually starts at the temple (inside the hairline) and extends down around the front of the ear, behind the earlobe and back around into the lower scalp.
 A small incision may also be made under the chin to lift the neck.
 The skin is then separated and pulled back to reveal the underlying tissues.
 After muscles and other tissues are tightened, excess skin is removed and the remaining skin tightened and secured with stitches and metal clips.
 Any excess deposits of fat that are present in the neck and chin can be trimmed or removed with Liposuction.